stvliu/thingsboard.github.io/_includes/docs/pe/user-guide/rbac.md

 Each Entity Group belongs to one owner.
 This can be either Tenant or Customer.
 Also, each Customer has only one owner.
 If the Customer Owner is a Tenant, it means that this is a top-level Customer.
 If the Customer owner is another Customer, it means that this is a sub-customer.
-There might be multiple levels of Customers in ThingsBoard.
+There might be multiple levels of Customers in GridLinks.

 **Resource**